Versione in Italiano QUI

 And at the same time the coverage of the Adobe RGB space reaches an excellent 99%!
 This means that when we prepare our images for print, we are really enabled to control their colors and carry out absolutely accurate print proofs.

-As seen above, another absolutely essential parameter to evaluate the quality of a monitor is its DeltaE value, because this tells us to what extent the monitor is accurate in representing the colors covered by its gamut.
-For the BenQ SW271 the guaranteed value is lower than 2, which places it in the segment of professional monitors.
+As seen above, another absolutely essential parameter to evaluate the color reproduced is its DeltaE value, because this tells us to what extent the monitor is accurate in representing the colors covered by its gamut.
+For the BenQ SW271 the guaranteed value is lower than 2 out of the box, which places it in the segment of professional monitors.
 But actually this 2 is quite conservative, as its DeltaE value appears to be even lower than 1 over almost the whole measuring pattern, and however slightly higher than 1 in the worst case.

-Yes, thanks to our BenQ SW271 we are really sure that what we see does faithfully represent what it should be, so goodbye to nasty surprises especially when it’s time to print!
+Yes, thanks to our BenQ SW271 we are really sure that what we see does faithfully represent what it should be immediately after connecting it to the computer and without any inital calibration or profiling, so goodbye to nasty surprises especially when it’s time to print!